swiftbrew/Swiftbrew/README.md

 *What kind of packages can Swiftbrew install?*

 > Swiftbrew can install any public Swift command line tool package.
-If you
+If your
 > package can be built with `swift build` command, then it can be installed via
 > Swiftbrew.